alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li><center><a target="_blank" rel="no-image" href="https://honeydb.io/"><img border="0" src="https://honeydb.io/static/img/honeydb.png" width="40" height="40" style="vertical-align:middle"></a>HoneyDB - provides real time data of honeypot activity.
 This data comes from honeypot sensors deployed globally on the Internet: https://honeydb.io/</center></li>
           <li><a target="_blank" rel="no-image" href="https://github.com/saferwall/saferwall"><img border="0" src="https://camo.githubusercontent.com/88d5bf65402c828dfa402bf9fd700441c2975efa/68747470733a2f2f692e696d6775722e636f6d2f7a6a434f4b506f2e706e67" width="65" height="50" style="vertical-align:middle"></a> -  malware analysis platform: https://github.com/saferwall/saferwall </li>
           <li><a target="_blank" rel="no-image" href="https://github.com/secureCodeBox/secureCodeBox"><img border="0" src="https://github.com/secureCodeBox/secureCodeBox/raw/master/docs/resources/logo.png" width="80" height="25" style="vertical-align:middle"></a> - a docker based, modularized toolchain for continuous security scans of your software project: https://github.com/secureCodeBox/secureCodeBox</li>
-          <li>Detection Lab - this lab has been designed with defenders in mind.
-Its primary purpose is to allow the user to quickly build a Windows domain that comes pre-loaded with security tooling and some best practices when it comes to system logging configurations: https://github.com/clong/DetectionLab</li>
-          <li>vulnerable-AD - create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab: https://github.com/WazeHell/vulnerable-AD</li>
-          <li>ADLab - a tool created in PowerShell to quickly setup an Active directory lab for testing purposes.
-This tool can help setup a Domain controller and Workstation in a lab environment quickly and effectively: https://browninfosecguy.com/Active-Directory-Lab-Setup-Tool | https://github.com/browninfosecguy/ADLab</li>
-          <li>BadBlood -  fills a Microsoft Active Directory Domain with a structure and thousands of objects: https://github.com/davidprowe/BadBlood</li>
-          <li>PurpleCloud - Pentest Cyber Range for a small Active Directory Domain.
-Automated templates for building your own Pentest/Red Team/Cyber Range in the Azure cloud: https://github.com/iknowjason/PurpleCloud </li>
-          <li>Azure purple team lab by BLackHills InfoSec:  https://www.blackhillsinfosec.com/how-to-applied-purple-teaming-lab-build-on-azure-with-terraform/ | https://github.com/DefensiveOrigins/APT-Lab-Terraform </li>
-          <li>ATTPwn - a computer security tool designed to emulate adversaries.
-The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework: https://github.com/ElevenPaths/ATTPwn</li>
-          <li>Redcloud -  a powerful and user-friendly toolbox for deploying a fully featured Red Team Infrastructure using Docker: https://github.com/khast3x/Redcloud </li>
-          <li>BlueCloud - Cyber Range deployment of HELK and Velociraptor!
-Automated terraform deployment of one system running HELK + Velociraptor server with one registered Windows endpoint in Azure or AWS: https://github.com/iknowjason/BlueCloud</li>
           <li>NERVE - Network Exploitation, Reconnaissance & Vulnerability Engine: https://github.com/PaytmLabs/nerve</li>
           <li>CHAPS - is a PowerShell script for checking system security settings where additional software and assessment tools, such as Microsoft Policy Analyzer, cannot be installed: https://github.com/cutaway-security/chaps</li>
           <li>Brim - open source desktop application for security and network specialists.
 Brim makes it easy to search and analyze data from packet captures like those created by Wireshark and structured logs, especially from the Zeek network analysis framework: https://github.com/brimsec/brim </li>